llSourcell/linear_regression_live/README.md

+#This is to Explain what Linear Regression is and How it function.
+In statistics, linear regression is a linear approach to modeling the relationship between a scalar response (or dependent variable) and one or more explanatory variables (or independent variables).
+The case of one explanatory variable is called simple linear regression.
+For more than one explanatory variable, the process is called multiple linear regression.
 # linear_regression_live
 This is the code for the "How to Do Linear Regression the Right Way" live session by Siraj Raval on Youtube